abrahamalex13/website-aa-analytics/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Unlock underutilized data, fortify decision-making.
+bio: Improve decisions with analysis of underutilized data.

 interests:
 - Database Preparation